frhrdr/vrnn/README.md

 - test 51 increased model size and gm out, training on 500cut. huge error spike at about 1.3k iterations from which it does not seem to recover

 - test 52 same as 51, with gauss out, lowered lr and masking takes long time - stopped at 7500 iterations. continue tomorrow

+- test 53 nevermind, was converged

+- test 54 single latent dimension. pix 38-40 not bad. no binary activation